Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

   <img width="460" height="300" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Vanilla-Policy-Gradient/img/CartPole-v1.gif">
 </p>

-The enviroment used in this implementation is the CartPole-V0 enviroment provided by OpenAI gym.
-This environment provides a simple optimal controll challenge for an agent.
-The termination of an episode is triggered when the agent reaches 200 time steps, as well as when the agent looses control of the cartpole rig to a large degree.
+The environment used in this implementation is the CartPole-V0 environment provided by OpenAI gym.
+This environment provides a simple optimal control challenge for an agent.
+The termination of an episode is triggered when the agent reaches 200 time steps, as well as when the agent looses control of the cart-pole rig to a large degree.

 <p align="center">